 First, you must write your speech and once you have your speech, look at areas where hand gestures add value and help explain your message.
 Then practice these gestures until they become second nature.
 Here is a parody of Hillary Clinton practicing a speech.

-Key to any great speech is the speaker knows their
+The key to any great speech is the speaker knows their

 • message they are conveying to the audience

-• speech is well rehearsed
+• speech is well-rehearsed

 • hand gestures are scripted and set to keywords